We are not currently accepting guest submissions. Please check this page for any future updates.

-***All submissions are reviewed based on openings in our publication schedule***
+***All submissions must be original—meaning they are not published elsewhere in any other form—and are reviewed based on openings in our publication schedule.***

-At Applied Worldwide, we offer two different publication opportunities for our guest contributors: 1) SEO Articles and 2) Blog Posts.
-Before making a submission, we suggest reading our latest Writer’s Update blog for ideas of topics on which we are currently aiming to publish.
+At Applied Worldwide, we specialize in internet writing, also called SEO writing.
+Before making a submission, we suggest reading our latest Writer’s Update blog for ideas of topics on which we are currently aiming to publish as well as tips for internet writing.

 SEO stands for search engine optimization, and SEO writing is about writing in a way that is optimized for search engines.
 When you search something online, the top results you receive have a high search engine ranking, meaning the articles, images, or videos have been optimized for search engines.
 That ranking depends on different factors ranging from web design to keyword competition.
 Fortunately for our writers, we handle the behind-the-scenes of SEO, but here are a couple of tips!